-The idea of the proof is as follows: As $G$ has exponential growth, given a point $x \in \s^2$, the pigeonhole principle implies there are two elements $g_n, h_n$ of word length at most $n$ that move $x$ to points at distance at most $c^{-n}$ from each other for some $0<c<1$.
-Additionally, by Lemma \ref{ideal2}, these elements have derivatives less than $e^{\e n}$.
-Therefore, the element $f_n := h_n^{-1}g_n$ move $x$ exponentially close to itself and by the bounded exponent assumption there exists $k$ such that for every $g \in G$, $g^k = \text{Id}$, therefore the orbit $\{f_n^i(x)\}_{i=1}^{k}$ of $x$ has exponentially small diameter, where $k\in\N$ is a exponent for the whole group.
+On the other hand, by Lemma \ref{ideal2} for any $\e>0$ and $j$ sufficiently large, the derivatives of $g_j$ and $h_j$ are bounded by $e^{\e {n_j}}$.
+Therefore, the element $f_j := h_j^{-1}g_j$ move $x$ exponentially close to itself.
+Then, since the group $G$ has bounded exponent, the orbit $\{f_j^i(x)\}_{i=1}^{k}$ of $x$ has exponentially small diameter, where $k\in\N$ is a exponent for the whole group.

 So, we will prove that this implies $f_j$ has a fixed point exponentially close to $x$.
-The argument also apply if instead of a single point $x$ we consider a finite collection of points $x_i \in \s^2$.
-This implies there are non-trivial elements of $G$ with as many fixed points as one wants, contradicting all the elements in $G$ are conjugate to rotations.\\
+This argument also apply if instead of a single point $x$ we consider a finite collection of points $x_i\in\Ss^2$.
+This implies there are non-trivial elements of $G$ with as many fixed points as one wants, contradicting the fact that every element of $G$ is conjugate to some rotation.

-\begin{lem} If $G \subset \D(\s^2)$ is a finitely generated periodic group of bounded exponent and has sub-exponential growth of derivative, \ie the conclusion of Lemma \ref{ideal2} holds.
+\begin{lemma} Let us suppose $G<\Diff\infty{}(\Ss^2)$ is a finitely generated periodic group of bounded exponent and has sub-exponential growth of derivative, \ie the conclusion of Lemma \ref{ideal2} holds.